TARGET 8: High school drug investigation shows greater drug abuse by teens

 O'Sullivan said people are able to easily access prescription medications from a family member or friend or by stealing.

-"Well, unfortunately is very easy," O'Sullivan said.
+"Well, unfortunately it's very easy," O'Sullivan said.
 "There are so many more people who are being prescribed opioids, depressants, stimulants."

 Other Department of Mental Health data showed Boone County is less then 1 percent shy of being labeled a "very easy" county to acquire prescription drugs like Cole and Moniteau County.
 (See map below.)